apache/thrift/lib/cpp/README.md

 # Using Thrift with C++ on Windows

-You need to define an enviroment variable called THIRD_PARTY.
-The project assumes that you have extracted the dependancies into their default structure into the path defined by THIRD_PARTY.

-e.g. $(THIRD_PARTY)/boost/boost_1_47_0/
+You need to define an environment variables for 3rd party components separately:

+BOOST_ROOT : For boost, e.g. D:\boost_1_55_0
+OPENSSL_ROOT_DIR : For OpenSSL, e.g. D:\OpenSSL-Win32

+only required by libthriftnb:

+LIBEVENT_ROOT_DIR : For Libevent e.g. D:\libevent-2.0.21-stable

+See /3rdparty.user for more details.

 Thrift is divided into two libraries.